syang707/Boston-Air-Quality-Predictor/README.md

 # Modelling
-We developed a GRU-based Sequence Model to predict the next day's AQI in Boston using historical air quality and weather data.
+We first developed a GRU-based Sequence Model to predict the next day's AQI in Boston using historical air quality and weather data.
 It implemented a GRU (Gated Recurrent Unit) network for time-series forecasting of AQI and weather features.

 The architecture consists of:
 - 3-layer GRU encoder (hidden_size=32) for temporal pattern extraction